Yashi-9/Coffee-Shop-Sales/README.md

 - Peak Hour: 10 AM

 - Transactions During Peak Hour: 26,713

+##### Key Insights:

+- The highest transaction volume occurs at 10 AM across most store locations, indicating a strong morning sales trend.
+This suggests that morning promotions, such as breakfast combos or early-bird discounts, could further boost sales.

+- Footfall data reveals that stores with high weekday sales also experience peak transactions at 10 AM, while locations with lower foot traffic have a more evenly distributed transaction pattern throughout the day.

+- Monthly sales analysis indicates that the 10 AM peak remains consistent, but secondary peaks appear in the early afternoon during holiday seasons, likely driven by increased shopping activity.

+- Stores in high-traffic urban areas exhibit stronger morning sales, while suburban locations see higher activity in the late afternoon and early evening, aligning with commuter patterns.

 #### 3. Category Revenue Contribution

 - Coffee: $269,952.45 (38.63% of total revenue)